 Tavie Ingersoll leads the sponsorship team.
 If you have a question or suggestion please contact her (902-675-3869 or firstname.lastname@example.org).

 Here are some links you may find helpful:

-For a much more detailed collection of links and information, visit the Convention of Atlantic Baptist Churches website.
-Cornerstone is a part of the CABC’s network of 400+ churches and it is one of the few Sponsorship Agreement Holder organizations in Atlantic Canada.
+For a much more detailed collection of links and information, visit the Canadian Baptists of Atlantic Canada website.
+Cornerstone is a part of the CBAC’s network of 400+ churches and it is one of the few Sponsorship Agreement Holder organizations in Atlantic Canada.